AgilTec/cadenero/README.md

 ## Information

 ### Why Cadenero?
 **"Cadenero"** is the spanish word for ["Bouncer (doorman)"](http://en.wikipedia.org/wiki/Bouncer_(doorman\)).
 The main function of **Cadenero** is to be a resource for authenticating consumers of the services that the API provides.
 As the real bouncers, **Cadenero** aims to provide security, check authorized access, to refuse entry for intoxication, aggressive behavior or non-compliance with statutory or establishment rules.
+You can use [Warden](https://github.com/hassox/warden) or [Devise](https://github.com/plataformatec/devise) directly but for API apps the rewritting and monkey patching can be messy.

 ### Installing **Cadenero**